Rare. Rita Letendre Furniture

 Born in Drummondville Quebec in 1928, Rita Letendre moved to Montreal in 1942 with her parents and six siblings and cultivated her childhood passion for drawing into one of the longest and most illustrious artistic careers in Canada.
 After a brief period spent studying at l’École des beaux arts in 1948, Letendre discovered a circle of artists known as the Automatistes who were experimenting with colour and form in a way that resonated deeply with her.
 These artists drew on life’s intensities and, like the young fiery Letendre, were determined to make their unique mark on the world.
 Letendre remained committed to their spirit of free expression and spontaneity of abstraction throughout her life.
 She would go on to rigorously experiment with space, movement, and tension working with oils, pastels, acrylics, palette knife, and eventually the airbrush, which she began using in 1971.

+Her intense and vibrant colour field paintings are composed of densely applied gestural strokes, evoking raw states of emotion and restlessness, which became a trademark.
 Another defining moment came when she met her future husband, Kosso Eloul, on a trip to Spoleto Italy in 1962.
 Eloul was a Russian born Israeli sculptor and together they would work and travel the world, their union one of harmony, love and respect.
 Both Letendre and Eloul had tremendous energy and derived tremendous inspiration from one another.
 When they weren’t creating art, they were entertaining hundreds of guests in the townhouse they shared on Sherbourne Street in Toronto – a place that emanated warmth and hummed with life.

 Letendre would go on to play a significant role in the history of public art in Toronto, where she was commissioned to create many large-scale public projects, including major murals at Ryerson University and Royal Bank Plaza.
 She was also commissioned to design a huge coloured skylight for the ceiling of Glencairn (TTC) subway station in Toronto entitled "Joy"; which was eventually removed at Letendre’s request because the panels had faded after being exposed to many years of sunlight.
 However, "Joy" was reengineered and reinstalled in Glencarin Station in 2014 and cast a warm, orange glow over commuters to this day.